ottok/entr/debian/README.source.md

 then applied on upstream source code at build-time.

 Instead of manually fiddling with patch files, the recommended way to update them is using `gbp pq`.
-Start by switching to the temporary patches-applied branch by running:
+Start by deleting any remnants of an old temporary patch queue branch, and import latest `debian/patches` contents and switch to a temporary patches-applied branch by running:

-    gbp pq switch
+    gbp pq drop && gbp pq import
     # Make changes, build, test
     git commit -a --amend # or `git citool --amend`

 If your terminal prompt shows the git branch, you will see it change from e.g.
 `debian/latest` to `patch-queue/debian/latest`.
+You can do whatever modification you want on _this patches-applied branch_, such as add commits, cherry-pick, rebase or whatever.
+Just keep in mind that for each commit you will eventually have a file in `debian/patches` in the final Debian packaging sources.
+There is no need to switch back to the "real" branch as you can build and test that everything works on this same branch effortlessly.

-On this branch do whatever modification you want.
-Still on this branch, build the sources and Debian package and test that everything works.
-When done, convert the commit to a correctly formatted patch file by running:
+Only when finally done, convert the patch-queue commits back to a correctly formatted patch file by running:

     gbp pq export
     git commit -a --amend # or `git citool --amend`